python-visualization/folium/.github/CONTRIBUTING.md

    ```
 11. [Open a pull request](https://help.github.com/articles/creating-a-pull-request/) to the python-visualization/folium

 Since we're all volunteers please help us by making your PR easy to review.
 That means having a clear description and only touching code that's necessary for your change.
-Please don't apply the 'boy scout rule'.

 ## Plugin acceptence criteria